Pelican Fly & Drive Safari: Day-by-day

 Galton House

 Every desert, whether of sand or concrete, needs an oasis and Galton House fits the bill.
 After a day travelling Namibia’s great plains or weaving through Windhoek traffic, Galton House is a cool sanctuary of minimalist, state-of-the-art décor.
-The old capital still bears traces of its German colonial past, and its newest kid on the block is like a time portal into the modern era.

 Every desert, whether of sand or concrete, needs an oasis and Galton House fits the bill.
 After a day travelling Namibia’s great plains or weaving through Windhoek traffic, Galton House is a cool sanctuary of minimalist, state-of-the-art décor.
-The old capital still bears traces of its German colonial past, and its newest kid on the block is like a time portal into the modern era.

-Think Scandi-cool in Africa, it is a smart boutique hotel in all but name.
-Situated in a quiet, affluent suburb a few minutes from the city centre, its complex of nine rooms with a small pool are an interior designer’s daydream of wood, glass and marble enlivened by canvas prints of striking wildlife photography and indigenous tribes.
+Situated in a quiet, affluent suburb a few minutes from the city centre, its complex of nine rooms with a small pool is an interior designer’s daydream of wood, glass and marble enlivened by canvas prints of striking wildlife photography and indigenous tribes.

-The open plan lounge is an invitation to relax with a book, and no need to head back downtown for dinner with friendly staff on hand to cook up dishes like beef satay in creamy peanut sauce, and zucchini with leek and mushroom in basil pesto that can be served al fresco by the pool.
-Since we’re now back in the 21st century, high speed WiFi, satellite TV and air conditioning are standard.
-After a long flight or day’s sightseeing, there are few modern oases more welcome.
-See our full report on Galton House
+The open-plan lounge is an invitation to relax with a book, and with friendly staff on hand to cook up dishes like beef satay in creamy peanut sauce, and zucchini with leek and mushroom in basil pesto that can be served alfresco by the pool, there's no need to head into town for dinner.

 Hoodia Desert Lodge